FlyreelAI/sesemi/docs/source/tutorials/adding_new_method.rst

               mapped into dictionaries of data batches.
           val: An optional data loader configuration to use during validation.
           test: An optional data loader configuration to use for testing.
+          extra: An optional dictionary of data loader configurations.
+This configuration is directly mapped into dictionaries of data batches.
       """

       train: Optional[Dict[str, DataLoaderConfig]] = None
       val: Optional[DataLoaderConfig] = None
       test: Optional[DataLoaderConfig] = None
+      extra: Optional[Dict[str, DataLoaderConfig]] = None

+      ignored: IgnoredDataConfig = IgnoredDataConfig()

   @dataclass